TudbuT/microdb/README.md

 # MicroDB

-A microsized database for use in programs with too much data for the RAM, but not necessarily for your next incredibly successful Discord clone (tho I suppose you could make that work too).
+A microsized database for use in programs with too much data for the RAM, but not necessarily for your next incredibly successful Discord clone (tho I suppose you could make that work too\*).

+\* So it turns out when I compared this against postgres in terms of speed, THIS WON BY MILES.
+And by miles, I mean a factor of about 16 (0.067ms vs 0.0004ms).

 ## Completed features